According to the National Institute on Drug Abuse, addiction to any drug (prescribed or illegal) is a brain disease that can be effectively treated.

 ASAM policy statement outlines helpful information about the disease of addiction.

-Fact sheet provides resources for finding a specialist to treat addiction.
+Tips for finding a specialist to treat addiction:

 Center for Addiction and Substance Abuse at Columbia University (CASAColumbia)

 Downloadable guide offers step-by-step information for finding addiction treatment.

 FDA’s blog from FDA’s senior leadership and staff about the work done at the FDA addressing the approval of a drug that can reverse opioid overdose.

 Indian Health Service

 Browse essential training on pain and addiction for providers.

 Narcotics Anonymous (NA) World Services

 An introduction to the NA fellowship and its guiding philosophy to help individuals stop using drugs and recover by focusing on the disease of addiction and not on any particular drug.

 NA’s book explaining the support group’s three-part message for addiction treatment and recovery is available in hard copy or as an e-book.